Petrol-paraffin engine: Advantages

-Some of these advantages have become illusory since paraffin, once widely available as a cheap fuel, has become rarer and more expensive, particularly in developed countries.
-Also, while some older vessels still use marine petrol-paraffin engines, most inboard marine engines now tend to be diesels.
+The cost and availability advantages, however, have become illusory with time; paraffin, once widely available as a cheap fuel, has become rarer and more expensive, particularly in developed countries.
+Also, while some older marine craft still use marine petrol-paraffin engines, more recent inboard marine powertrains now tend to be either marinised petrol engines, or various diesels, running on fuels as wide-ranging as plain road diesel to heavy fuel oils.

 Equipment

 A petrol-paraffin engine differs from a single-fuel petrol engine in that two independent fuel tanks containing petrol and paraffin (respectively) are required, but both fuels may be supplied through the same carburetor or fuel injection system.
 An example of a fuel-injected petrol-paraffin engine is the Hesselman engine.

 Paraffin is less volatile than petrol, and will not normally ignite at ambient temperatures, so the petrol-paraffin engine is started using petrol, and only when the engine has attained a sufficient operating temperature will the engine be switched to paraffin.
 This switching can be done manually or automatically.
 Some engines use a vaporizer, which uses heat from the exhaust manifold to vaporize the fuel entering the intake system.